-If you have hyperthyroidism, your doctor may prescribe medication — such as an iodine and potassium solution — to regulate your thyroid function and decrease the risk of bleeding.
+If you have hyperthyroidism, your health care provider may prescribe medication such as iodine and potassium solution.
+Medication will help control your thyroid function and lower the risk of bleeding after surgery.

-You may need to avoid eating and drinking for a certain period of time before surgery, as well, to avoid anesthesia complications.
-Your doctor will provide specific instructions.
+To avoid anesthesia complications, you may need to avoid eating and drinking for a certain amount of time before surgery.
+Your health care provider will give you specific instructions.

-Before your scheduled surgery, ask a friend or loved one to help you home after the procedure.
+Before the day of your surgery, ask a friend or loved one to help you get home after the procedure.
 Be sure to leave jewelry and valuables at home.

 What you can expect